Health and Environmental Protection privacy notice

 We are Bury Council and your privacy is important to us.
-We aim for full transparency on how we gather, use, and share your personal information in accordance with the General Data Protection Regulation.
+We aim for full transparency on how we gather, use, and share your personal information in accordance with the UK General Data Protection Regulation.

 If you have any concerns about how the Council is handling your personal data, these can be raised with the Council's Data Protection Officer (see contact details at the end of this page).

 We keep our privacy notice under regular review and we will place an updated version on this page.

 This will help ensure that you are always aware of what information we collect and how we use it.